Chart Color Schemes

 Banora Point shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area has university qualification rates of 16.7%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are the most common at 12.0%, followed by postgraduate qualifications (2.7%) and graduate diplomas (2.0%).
-Vocational credentials are prevalent, with 40.9% of residents aged 15+ holding them - advanced diplomas at 11.8% and certificates at 29.1%.
-Educational participation is high, with 25.3% of residents currently enrolled in formal education, including 8.8% in primary, 7.7% in secondary, and 3.6% in tertiary education.
+The area has university qualification rates of 16.7%, which is significantly lower than the NSW average of 32.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common type of university qualification in the area at 12.0%, followed by postgraduate qualifications (2.7%) and graduate diplomas (2.0%).
+Vocational credentials are also prevalent, with 40.9% of residents aged 15 and above holding such qualifications, including advanced diplomas (11.8%) and certificates (29.1%).

 Frequently Asked Questions - Education